randomconstructed/randomconstructed/README.md

 # Random Constructed

-Constructed magic got boring when net decking became possible...
+Constructed magic got boring when net decking (looking up well tested decks online) became possible...
 Random Constructed is a format that makes constructed interesting again.

 Every week, 3 random sets are picked from which to construct decks and battle.
 The Bitcoin Cash blockchain is used as a source of unbiased randomness.